-We believe that RCH Auto Portability is clearly the best automatic rollover service in the market today.
+We believe that the RCH automatic rollover service is clearly the best automatic rollover service in the market today.
 RCH is the only provider proven to reduce cash outs, to offer former participants with a beneficial monthly fee structure, and with a proven track record of consolidating former participants’ retirement savings into an active retirement plan or existing IRA.

 When considering an automatic rollover service provider, we encourage plan sponsors to consider the following criteria:

 - Cashout rates: The percentage of automatic rollover-eligible participants that cash out their retirement savings completely, prior to moving to a Safe Harbor IRA.
-RCH is the only provider proven to reduce cashouts rates by over 50%, vs. industry averages for sub $5,000 balances (26% v.
+RCH is the only provider proven to reduce cashouts rates by over 50%, vs. industry averages for automatic rollover balances (26% v.
 55%).

 - Commitment to account consolidation: RCH has a demonstrated commitment, ability and track record in consolidating retirement savings balances.
 Most automatic rollover service providers prefer that Safe Harbor IRAs stay on their books as long as possible, incurring ongoing fees and offering the provider with an asset management opportunity.
 RCH takes the opposite approach.
 We believe it’s best to move retirement savings forward to an active plan or to an existing IRA.